mdvorak/argo-application-operator/README.md

 Run `TARGET_NAMESPACE=<yourns> operator-sdk run --local --namespace <sourcens>`

 Note that when another operator instance runs in the cluster, additional unnecessary reconciliation loops might be triggered, and status will be updated by both.
+But an operator should produce expected output anyway.